 Trail runners on the Camino

-Trail runners are a very popular option for walking the Camino de Santiago.
-Trail shoes are similar to road running shoes, but they are built more rugged to protect the shoes and your feet from objects like rocks, and sticks, so they are light and tough.
-I have read so many discussions with pilgrims praising trail runners, the logic is they are light, get dry quickly and provide enough support for the kind of terrain that you will experience on the Camino.
+Nowadays many pilgrims walk the Camino de Santiago with trail running shoes.
+They look a lot like road running shoes, but trail runners are built more rugged to protect the shoes and your feet from objects like rocks, and sticks, so they are light and tough.
+Many pilgrims mention trail runners as their favorite shoes for the Camino in discussions on forums and in social media.
+These shoes do sound like the best choice for hiking the Camino they are light, get dry quickly, and provide enough support for the kind of terrain that you will experience on the Camino.
+You will mostly encounter forest trails, some rocky sections, paved roads, and depending on the Camino route cobbled stone sidewalks.

 In the Defense of Trail Runners